 What Can You Do If You Haven't Prepared for the Nursing Home?

 Unexpected health crises often force quick decisions about nursing home care, making advance planning essential but sometimes impossible.
+When this happens, understanding your remaining options can make a meaningful difference for both your finances and your peace of mind.

-Crisis Nursing Home Planning
+Emergency Nursing Home

 It happens far too often.
 A fall, a stroke, or other tragedy suddenly forces you to make difficult decisions about moving your loved one into a nursing home.
 Ideally, you have already made plans for when you are faced with these difficult decisions, so some stresses are alleviated because you are better equipped to know how your assets are affected.

 Although planning in advance is preferred and encouraged, life does happen.
-Crisis planning becomes necessary when a person has already entered a nursing home—or must be placed in one very soon—and has been informed that he or she has too many assets to qualify for Medicaid assistance.
+Crisis planning becomes necessary when a person has already entered a nursing home, or must be placed in one very soon, and has been informed that he or she has too many assets to qualify for Medicaid assistance.

 Information provided by friends, family, social workers, nursing home intake staff, and even Medicaid workers can be out of date or even wrong.
 Although as well-intentioned as these individuals are, the laws governing Medicaid eligibility are complicated and ever-changing.